openactive/harvester/README.md

 ### State

-Currently stage 2 will always start from scratch every time it is run.
+By default, the stage 2 runner will run incrementally - it will remember how far it got and start from the same place next time.

+The state is stored in the Elasticsearch index set in `src/lib/settings.js`, `elasticIndexStage2State` variable.

+If you want it to start from scratch, simply delete this index and run again.

 ## Running test service